makerdao/community/content/en/learn/governance/module-dciam.md

 The DC-IAM provides a number of benefits and only one known downside.
 The main benefits are the reduced governance overhead in setting debt ceilings and risk mitigation in the event of a large decrease in collateral price.
 These benefits are significant.

 The one minor downside is that the DC-IAM enables a griefing attack on the Debt Ceiling of collateral types that are using it.
 The outcome of this attack is to prevent DAI from being minted using a given collateral type.
-The severity and likelihood of this attack have been determined to be minimal and the mitigation strategy is straightforward, i.e., disable the DC-IAM for the attacked collateral type.
+The severity and likelihood of this attack have been determined to be minimal and the mitigation strategy is straightforward, namely disabling the DC-IAM for the attacked collateral type.

 ## Key Parameters